awsdocs/aws-dms-step-by-step/doc_source/chap-sap-ase-aurora-mysql.assessment.md

 You can parallelize the load on the table level with one task to save time by using parallel load feature\.
 For more information, see [Using parallel load for selected tables, views, and collections](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.html#CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.ParallelLoad)\.

 In SAP ASE, you can run only one replication thread for each database\.
 Because of that, you can start one AWS DMS task at one time for each database\.
 You can’t run multiple tasks, which is common when you migrate from other database engines\.
-For more information, see [Limitations on using SAP ASE as a source for AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SAP.html#CHAP_Source.SAP.Limitations)\.
+For more information, see [Limitations on using SAP ASE as a source](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SAP.html#CHAP_Source.SAP.Limitations)\.

 For SAP ASE version 15 and later, query `sysobjects` to list the top 10 in row count and space used\.
 Use the following query: